jigx-com/jigx-docs-examples/docs/Components/list/product-item.md

 :::VerticalSplitItem
 In this example, a list containing a product-item component is shown.
 Each product contains a title, image, and price.
 The discount property calculates the price after the discount.
 The summary component at the bottom shows the total of items selected in the amountControl.

-**Examples:
+**Examples:**
-**See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/product-item/static-data/product-item-summary-static.jigx" target="_blank">GitHub</a>.
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/product-item/static-data/product-item-summary-static.jigx).
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/V6T6Og9SB2WN43MPrH8Dw_cc-productitemsummary.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/V6T6Og9SB2WN43MPrH8Dw_cc-productitemsummary.PNG" size="80" width="1240" height="2500" position="center" caption="Product-item with summary" alt="Product-item with summary"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/V6T6Og9SB2WN43MPrH8Dw_cc-productitemsummary.PNG" size="80" position="center" caption="Product-item with summary" alt="Product-item with summary"}
 :::
 ::::